 Do you offer any special VA benefits?

 Yes.
 RAH is proud to partner with Advanced Retirement Planning, LLC – a firm which is fully accredited by the Veterans Administration of NEGA.
 RAH and ARP work in-tandem to assist veterans and their families to qualify for many entitlement programs, especially in the context of securing home care benefits.

 Will we have to sign a long-term contract?

 The only document that will require a signature is an approval form to provide care.
 There are no long-term obligations and service can be

 Our corporate policy is a minimum of 4 hours per caregiving episode.

-Are your caregivers independent contractors?
+caregivers independent contractors?

 All of our employees are on-staff – no exceptions.
 We do not utilize independent contractors.